Should I tile my guest toilet?

 Comments (1)Paint your house and ceiling first.
 You are probably asking for trouble if you put the floors down only to paint over the top of them.
 If you can, remove the tiles in the kitchen and paint just behind the line of the splashback too.
 Once painting is done replace kitchen benchtop then splashback.
 I would call the bathroom its own job and do it individually, unless you only need to paint the ceiling and if a tiler doesn't need to be brought in for anything else in the house?
 A lot of bathrooms now are getting tiled from floor to the ceiling if this is the case, paint the ceiling first, then tile.
 If walls need to be painted, it wouldn't really matter if you did them first or last, though if you did it first expect to do some touch-ups.
 I guess if you really wanted, you could do the first coat before tiles then second after...
 I don't exactly like stopping and starting painting, so I would do the walls (if they needed to be done) in one hit, after its been tiled.
 Well that's the order in which I would do everything...
 Really, for what you're asking, the painting could be done at anytime, but to make life easy on yourself, I would definitely recommend doing it before the floor....See MoreI need help and advice for my old cork floor.

 Comments (2)You should remove the cork first as tiles need a flat and even surface to go on.
-Definitely remove the cork....See MoreNeed help with my narrow powder room!
+Definitely remove the cork....See MoreBest bathroom layout for my first house?
+Help please!

 bigreader